genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/db/dbselect.rst

     .. method:: pane.dbSelect([**kwargs])

-    dbSelect [#]_ is a :ref:`genro_filteringselect` that takes the values through a query on the database [#]_.
+    dbSelect [#]_ is a :ref:`filteringselect` that takes the values through a query on the database [#]_.

-    User can choose between all the values contained into the linked :ref:`genro_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro_datastore` of the ID of the record chosen by the user.
+    User can choose between all the values contained into the linked :ref:`table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`datastore` of the ID of the record chosen by the user.

     While user write in the dbSelect, partially matched values will be shown in a pop-up menu below the input text box.

-    To specify the table related to the dbSelect you have to use the mandatory :ref:`genro_dbtable` attribute.
+    To specify the table related to the dbSelect you have to use the mandatory :ref:`dbtable` attribute.

 .. _dbselect_attributes:

 dbSelect attributes
 ===================

-    For the list of dbSelect attributes, please check :ref:`db_genro_attributes`.
+    For the list of dbSelect attributes, please check :ref:`db_attributes`.

 .. _dbselect_examples: